TStrong85/599G1-Project/content.md

 ## Problem Statement
 I'd like to use Unity's ML Agents package in order to train a model that is capable of navigating a randomly generated road effectively.
 In the process of training this agent, I intend to experiement with how various changes to the training environement and rewards/penalties affect the trained model.

+I had two main goals:
+-I wanted to be able to vary the track during training in order to compare how it affected train time and agent behaviors -I wanted to be vary hyperparameters and aspects of the agent’s model structure and rewards to draw comparisons

 ## Related work
 Since I was unfamiliar with the ML Agents framework, I ended up going over lots of different walkthough tutorials showing how to use it.
 Links to videos and articles that I referenced are in README.md

 ## Methodology
-### Part 1: Learning to train models
+### Part 1: Learning to use the framework
-The first part of this project involved getting familiar with the ML Agents framework.
-To do this, I went through various tutorials

-I followed one in particular.
-Afterwards, I used many of it's project files as a starting point.
+The first part of this project involved getting familiar with the ML Agents framework since I had never used it before.
+To do this, I went through various tutorials and followed along with one.
+Afterwards, I the ending point of that tutorial as a starting point for this project.
-- This tutorial included multiple familiar assets, both the car controller and road tiles

 ### Part 2: Generating random roads for training
-The second part of this project was to experiment with agent and environment settings.
-I had two main goals:
--I wanted to be able to vary the track during training in order to compare how it affected train time and agent behaviors -I wanted to be vary hyperparameters and aspects of the agent’s model structure and rewards to draw comparisons
+One of the aspects that I wanted to experiment with was how the training environment influenced the training process of a model.

-I created a track generator in order to introduce randomness into the training environment Although there isn’t a dataset in a traditional sense, the track tiles sampled during generation can be changed to produce distinct differences in the environment
+To do this, I created a track generator in order to introduce randomness into the training environment with several parameters that I could control.
-To train multiple agents in parallel, the environments are stacked on top of each other
+Although there isn’t a dataset in the same sense as supervised learning, the generated tracks serve a similar purpose in the sense that the features of the track infuences how the track learns.

 For each of the tiles that I used with the track generator, I had to add nodes to identify the entry and exit points of each tile (shown with green and red dots).
 Additionally, in order to validate the placement of each track piece I used additional points in the middle of the road surface in to raycast through (shown with blue dots).
 If a validation raycast of one tile hits the geometry of another, the raycasting tile cannot be placed without overlappling the roadsurface of the other.